juliasklodowska/is218003final/Usability_Testing.md

   * **Fix**: Session 3 stated this fix

 **Overall Frustration**: He thought that all the text in all the pages is a bit long and a lot to read and that it is hard for him to focus and read so much text.
+* **Fix**: Every section of the home page and every other page got a shortened version revision to the text it had that is more straight to the point.

 **A/B Testing**